andyrimmer/Platypus/README.md

 ### Prerequisites ###

 Platypus requires HTSlib 1.2.1 or greater.
-HTSlib can be downloaded from the HTSlib Web site http://www.htslib.org/download/.
+HTSlib can be downloaded from the [HTSlib Web site](http://www.htslib.org/download/).

 To build and install HTSlib, cd into HTSlib source and type `make install`.
 This will install HTSlib under `/usr/local/` (see note below).
 To install HTSlib in any other directory use `make install prefix=/path/to/dir`.